-The 2016/17 edition of European Vehicle Market Statistics offers a statistical portrait of passenger car, light-commercial, and heavy-duty vehicle fleets in the European Union (EU) from 2001 to 2015.
+The 2017/18 edition of European Vehicle Market Statistics offers a statistical portrait of passenger car, light commercial and heavy-duty vehicle fleets in the European Union (EU) from 2001 to 2016.
 As in previous editions, the emphasis is on vehicle technologies, fuel consumption, and emissions of greenhouse gases and other air pollutants.

 The following pages give a concise overview of data in subsequent chapters and also summarize the latest regulatory developments in the EU.
 More comprehensive tables are included in the annex, along with information on sources.

 By 2016, car sales in the EU had fully recovered from the economic crisis in previous years.
 New car registrations increased to 14.6 million, which is nearly the same level as in the years 2001–2007.
 Sales had reached a low point in 2011, with 13.1 million sales.
 In particular the Southern European countries were hit.
 In Spain, for example, fewer than half as many new vehicles were registered in 2012 as were registered in any one year from 2001 to 2007.
 But since 2014, sales in Spain and Italy are trending strongly upward again.
 As in previous years, by far the strongest growth in vehicle sales took place in the sport utility vehicle (SUV) segment.
 About 3.7 million new cars in 2016 were SUVs, more than 6 times as many as 15 years before.